pagopa/digital-identity-wallet/README.md

 It provides advanced functionality for:

 - Receiving **digital credentials** from authorized Issuers (OID4VCI)
-- Presenting credentials remotely in same and cross device flow (OID4VP)
+- Presenting credentials remotely in same and cross device flow (OID4VP and ISO/IEC 18013-7)
 - Presenting credentials in proximity (ISO/IEC 18013-5)
 - Support for credentials in SD-JWT and mDOC format
 - Validation of the trut framework (OpenID Federation)